Scholarships, grants and awards

 Look up scholarships on the givME database

-givME (formerly BreakOut) is a searchable database that holds information on more than 4,000 funding schemes that cover study, professional development, research, travel, arts, sport, and community projects.
+givME (formerly BreakOut) is a searchable database with information on more than 4,000 funding schemes covering study, professional development, research, travel, arts, sport, and community projects.

 The database is provided by Generosity New Zealand.